nilqed/cl-regis/README.md

 ReGIS is a graphics instruction set from Digital[^2].
 ReGIS provides a set of commands you can use to draw images on the screen.

 Of course, those terminals are hardly in use today, however, there still are some terminal emulations that support ReGIS graphics.
-Besides some commercial ones, we are only aware of good old  **XTerm**, however, it must be compiled with `--enable-regis` contrary to **Sixel**[^3] support which is enabled by default.
+Besides some commercial ones, we are only aware of good old  **XTerm**, however, it must be compiled with `--enable-regis-graphics` contrary to **Sixel**[^3] support which is enabled by default.
 This is, however, no big deal (see below).

 ## More info about ReGIS
 * https://en.wikipedia.org/wiki/ReGIS